kevanbtc/unykorn/README.md

 This repository contains example Solidity smart contracts for an NFT marketplace and staking functionality.
 Additional contracts showcase a simple token suite and subscription logic inspired by the V-CHANNEL specification.

+## AI.gov Scaffold

+A preliminary scaffold for the AI.gov / Unykorn Sovereign Stack lives alongside the contracts:

+- `frontend` – Next.js 14 portal with TailwindCSS and an API route serving `funding.json`.
+- `backend` – Express server exposing the same funding endpoint.
+- `agents` – placeholder TypeScript classes for grant pipeline agents.

+Funding opportunities reside in `funding.json` at the project root and are consumed by both frontend and backend layers.

 ## Contracts

 - `NFTMarketplace.sol` – list and purchase ERC‑721 tokens with a marketplace fee.